-What are my choices when voting?
+What are my choices when voting on the election of directors?

-With respect to the election of directors, you may vote for all of the director nominees, or your vote may be withheld with respect to one or more of the director nominees.
+You may vote for all of the director nominees, or your vote may be withheld with respect to one or more of the director nominees.
 The proposal related to the election of directors is described in this Proxy Statement beginning on page 10.